Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/configuring-vue.md

 Just like for mounting you are also in charge of unmounting your app.
-Note that if the Vue app is still mounted when panoramique is torn down (either when destroying the app or when removing the plugin from it) the Vue app will be unmounted automatically.
+Note that if the Vue app is still mounted when panoramique is torn down (either when destroying the app or when removing the plugin from it), it will automatically be unmounted.

 ## Multiple Vue applications